lwinmoe/segment/README.md

 ## How to compile a new finite state automata with a different word list

-Create a file called ``burmese.txt``.
+Create a file called ``burmese.scr``.
 There is a ``template.txt`` in the folder.
 Here is the content:

     define words [these|are|burmese|words|separated|by|pipe];
     regex words @> "|" ... ;
+    save stack burmese.fst

 Your word list will go in the first line.
 Words are separated by "|".
 You can also replace the separator "|" from the regular expression with anything you like.
 And then you will have to compile the FSA using ``foma`` command:

-    foma -l burmese.txt
+    foma -f burmese.scr

-You will then be in ``foma`` command prompt.
-You can save the FSA by:

-    save stack burmese.fst

-## For other languages
+### Using Foma script generator to create burmese.scr

-If you have a word list, you can generate finite state automata using [Foma library](https://code.google.com/p/foma/) and use it with this tool.
+If you have a word list, you can generate a Foma script using `generateFomaTemplate.py`.
+Your word list will be in a text file with each word in separate lines.
+If the file name of the word list is `burmese.txt`, the following commands will create `burmese.scr` and then compile it into `burmese.fst`:

+    python3 generateFomaTemplate.py burmese.txt burmese.scr
+    foma -f burmese.scr